boots-edu/textbook/source/text/1-typescript/variables.md

 ## Types in TypeScript

-Typescript has only three basic types.
+TypeScript has only three basic types.

 -   `number`: Holds any numeric data (e.g. `42` or `3.14159`)
 -   `string`: Holds a string of characters (e.g. `"Hello World"`)